 - Instruct personnel in radiation safety procedures and demonstrate use of protective clothing and equipment.

 - Collect samples of air, water, gases, or solids to determine radioactivity levels of contamination.

 - Analyze samples, such as air or water samples, for contaminants or other elements.

 - Determine or recommend radioactive decontamination procedures, according to the size and nature of equipment and the degree of contamination.

 - Set up equipment that automatically detects area radiation deviations and test detection equipment to ensure its accuracy.

-- Place radioactive waste, such as sweepings and broken sample bottles, into containers for disposal.
+- Place radioactive waste, such as sweepings or broken sample bottles, into containers for shipping or disposal.

 Tools & Technology

 Tools used in this occupation: